jakobnissen/jakobnissen.github.io/posts/latency.md

 And here we come to the crux of the matter:
 Uninferable code is vulnerable to being invalidated _simply by defining new methods_.
-When loading pacakges, with hundreds of new method definitions, [thousands of methodinstances may be invalidated](https://julialang.org/blog/2020/08/invalidations/#how_common_is_method_invalidation), each of which must be compiled.
+When loading pacakges, with hundreds of new method definitions, [thousands of methodinstances may be invalidated](https://julialang.org/blog/2020/08/invalidations/#how_common_is_method_invalidation), each of which must be re-compiled.
 The very optimisations that the compiler uses to regain performance when running poorly inferred code are the same causing large scale cache invalidations and blocking any improvements to Julia's code caching.

 ### Reducing invalidations: v1.5 - v1.7
-A major goal of Julia 1.5, and especially Julia 1.6, was to reduce the amount of invalidations that happened when new code was loaded.
+A major goal, therefore of Julia 1.5 and 1.6, was to reduce the amount of code cache invalidations.

 A big part of the effort went into developing tooling to measure Julia's compiler in order to gain a better understanding of the details of the problem: The packages [SnoopCompile.jl](https://github.com/timholy/SnoopCompile.jl), [MethodAnalysis.jl](https://github.com/timholy/MethodAnalysis.jl), [Cthulhu.jl](https://github.com/JuliaDebug/Cthulhu.jl) and [JET.jl](https://github.com/aviatesk/JET.jl) were all created, or received much attention, during this period.